Azure-Samples/azure-search-power-skills/Text/CustomNER/README.md

 #### Query the index

-Now that we have a packed index, we can use the capabilities of the index to make useful queries.
-For example, using the sample data for loan agreements from the custom NER documentation (found [here](https://github.com/Azure-Samples/cognitive-services-sample-data-files/tree/master/language-service/Custom%20NER)), we can query the index to find all load agreements on a specific date.
+Now that we have a populated index, we can use the capabilities of the index to make useful queries.
+For example, using the sample data for loan agreements from the custom NER documentation (found [here](https://github.com/Azure-Samples/cognitive-services-sample-data-files/tree/master/language-service/Custom%20NER)), we can query the index to find all loan agreements on a specific date.
 For example,

 ```
 $queryType=full&$searchMode=all&$count=true&$filter=entities/any(e: e/text eq '6/28/2019')&$select=content,entities/text,entities/category
 ```

-will get all load agreements on `6/28/2019` and only returns specific fields so as not to clutter the output.
+will get all loan agreements on `6/28/2019` and only returns specific fields so as not to clutter the output.
 The response should look like the following.

 ```json
 {